hackclub/hackclub/workshops/pyTelegramWorkshop/README.md

 # Goodbye!

 That was all for this workshop.
-This is the first ever workshop that I’ve made in my life and the first time when I’ve tried to teach something to such a wide and diverse community!
+This is the first-ever workshop that I’ve made in my life and the first time when I’ve tried to teach something to such a wide and diverse community!

 I really hope this workshop was fun.
 If you have any doubts, contact me on HackClub’s Slack: @deltaonealpha (https://hackclub.slack.com/team/U01AVFQUCAD)